-As mentioned, Keynes was also interested in what would happen to the sectoral price levels, P_C and P_I , the price levels of consumption goods and of investment goods respectively when out of equilibrium.
-One of the most useful innovations made by Hicks in the 1967 paper (which Keynes had not done) was to conceive of the disequilibrium sectoral prices as being index numbers relative to some base.
-On this interpretation, and in a plausible notation, for the money value of consumption, goods out of equilibrium, we could write:
+Keynes was also very interested in what would happen to the sectoral price levels, specifically $P_C$ and $P_I$ , that is, the price levels of consumption goods and of investment goods respectively - when out of equilibrium.
+One of the useful innovations made by Hicks in the 1967 paper which Keynes had not thought of was to conceive of the disequilibrium sectoral prices as being index numbers relative to some base.
+On this interpretation and in a plausible notation for the money value of consumption, goods out of equilibrium, we could write:

-$$P_C C = C + \Pi_C$$
+$$(3) P_C C = C + \Pi_C$$

-And, similarly, for the disequilibrium money value of investment goods;
+Similarly, for the disequilibrium money value of investment goods;